swiftlang/swift-evolution/proposals/0286-forward-scan-trailing-closures.md

 then do not match the unlabeled trailing closure to that parameter.
 Instead, skip it and examine the next parameter to see if that should be matched against the unlabeled trailing closure.
 For the `View.sheet(isPresented:onDismiss:content:)` API, this means that `onDismiss`, which has a default argument, will be skipped in the forward match so that the unlabeled trailing closure will match `content:`, allowing this code to continue to compile correctly.

-This heuristic is remarkably effective: in addition to fixing 2 of the 3 failures from the Swift source compatibility suite (the remaining failure will be discussed below), it resolved 17 of the 19 failures we observed in a separate (larger) testsuite comprising a couple of million lines of Swift.
+This heuristic is remarkably effective: in addition to fixing 2 of the 3 failures from the Swift source compatibility suite (the remaining failure will be discussed below), it resolved most of the failures we observed in a separate (larger) testsuite comprising a couple of million lines of Swift.

-## Source compatibility
+One practical effect of this heuristic is that it makes the forward scan as proposed here produce the same results as the existing backward scan in many, many more cases.

+### Mitigating the source compatibility impact (Swift < 6)

 Even with the heuristic, the forward-scan matching rule will still fail to compile some existing code, and can change the meaning of some code, when there are multiple, defaulted parameters of closure type.
 As an example, the remaining source compatibility failure in the Swift source compatibility suite, a project called [ModelAssistant](https://github.com/ssamadgh/ModelAssistant), is due to [this API](https://github.com/ssamadgh/ModelAssistant/blob/c96335280a3aba5f8e14955ecaf38dc25a0872b6/Source/Libraries/AOperation/Observers/BlockObserver.swift#L22-L26):